 Do not cough or breathe directly on the affected area..

-How long does it take for pigment to return after a burn?
+How long does it take for 2nd degree burns to heal?

 What is the fastest way to heal a second degree burn?

 For Second-Degree Burns (Affecting Top 2 Layers of Skin)Immerse in cool water for 10 or 15 minutes.Use compresses if running water isn’t available.Don’t apply ice.
 It can lower body temperature and cause further pain and damage.Don’t break blisters or apply butter or ointments, which can cause infection.

 What does a 2nd degree burn look like?